 Why the change of tune?
 Some on the MPC have been surprised by the speed with which inflation has risen and they think that stronger demand from exports and investment spending will help keep growth going, even if the consumer side of the economy is feeling the squeeze.
 That argument wasn’t strong enough to convince any of the Bank officials to vote for a rise and one of those who voted for a hike has now left the committee.
 With two vacancies to be filled the MPC’s voting position could be a lot more finely balanced than we’ve been used to.

 While the media headlines continue to focus on the ongoing political turbulence, today’s inflation figures signal that the headwinds facing the consumer are intensifying.
 Continue reading

-The latest PMI highlights many noteworthy trends on the local, national and global economy from January 2017.
+The latest PMI highlights some noteworthy trends on the local, national and global economy from March 2017.
 This slide pack explores them in more detail.

 The clear winner of last week’s election was YouGov, the polling company that got the result just about right.
 For the rest of us, uncertainty looms.
 While it’s commonplace to say uncertainty is bad for the economy – and it is – we can read too much into the short-term impact of elections.
 The medium-term consequences will matter more.

 Today sees the release of May data from the Ulster Bank Northern Ireland PMI®.
 The latest report – produced for Ulster Bank by IHS Markit – pointed to a pick-up in new order growth during May, supporting a further solid increase in output.
 The rate of job creation also accelerated as firms responded to current workloads and positive expectations around future new work.
 Meanwhile, both input costs and output prices rose at slower rates than in April.
 Continue reading